Considering Filing for Divorce in San Jose or the Bay Area?

 You should also be aware of any “quasi-community property” that exists between you.
 Any real estate purchased outside of California by either spouse is quasi-community property.
 If you or your spouse have this type of property, then your divorce settlement will not include it as community property.

-Was your spouse enrolled in a pension, retirement, or other benefit program while you were married?
+Was your spouse enrolled in a pension, retirement, or other benefit program while married to you?
 Any accumulated interest during the marriage is community property.
-However, if your spouse was enrolled in one (or more) of these programs prior to marriage, then it is not considered community property.
+However, if your spouse was enrolled in one (or more) of these programs before marriage, then it is not considered community property.

 Can I Get Divorced in San Jose?